 In our outreach work in communities across the state, we've heard that many parents struggle to find child care that meets their needs.
-It was clear that Vermont has a shortage of child care (particularly high-quality care), but in order to better understand the problem, we wanted to define it in numbers.
+It was clear that Vermont had a shortage of child care (particularly high-quality care), but in order to better understand the problem, we wanted to define it in numbers.
 The 2016 study found that, statewide, Vermont lacked sufficient regulated child care to meet the needs of infants and toddlers LTNC.
 The 2018 report shows there continues to be a critical child care shortage statewide and in every county:

 The numbers are even more alarming when you look at access for infants alone.
 We found that, statewide:

 - 84% of infants LTNC don't have access to high-quality programs.

 - 65% of infants LTNC don't have access to any regulated programs.

 This lack of access to early care and learning programs is a significant challenge not only for Vermont’s families with young children, but also for Vermont’s communities and economy.